hapax/hapax.github.io/_posts/2021-02-05-unitary-orbits.md

 distribution over $d$ outcomes.
 If they had an arbitrary order, they would live on the standard
-$(d-1)$-simplex $\Delta_{d-1}$, but because they are arranged in decreasing order, they live on the simplicial "wedge",
+$(d-1)$-simplex $\Delta_{d-1}$, but because they are arranged in decreasing order, they live on the simplicial "wedge":

 $$
 W_{d-1} = \left\{(p_1, \ldots, p_d) : \sum_{i=1}^d p_i = 1, p_i \geq 0\right\}.
 $$

-(Note that the subscript denotes the number of independent parameters.)
+Note that the subscript denotes the number of independent parameters.
 We can illustrate these ideas for $d = 2$:

 <figure>